1 & 2 Thess.

 "greater works than these shall he do"

 i.e. not qualitatively but rather in scope.
-Jesus limited his preaching to Palestine.
+Jesus limited his preaching to Roman Judea.
 The Apostles preached the word with signs following throughout the whole oikoumene (world) (cf. Rev. 7:9).
 We must not confuse the work of Christadelphian "missionaries" with what Christ meant here.
 What Christ referred to was the ability to perform miracles, as is evident from the phrase that follows

 "because I go unto my Father".